Converter

 How many is a gross?

-How many sheets are in a ream?
+How many sheets are in a ream of paper?